NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 In summary; (O) Take raw data -> (O orient) Huh? what is this -> (D decide) Create Testable hypothesis -> (A) Act/Test -> push feedback into start.
 (AAR, after action review)

-Through this process you can get/approach correct "intelligence".
+Through this process we can get/approach correct "intelligence".

 This is a leadership technique, it is a persuasion technique,

 https://commons.wikimedia.org/wiki/File:OODA.Boyd.svg#/media/File:OODA.Boyd.svg

-After discovering OODA, you might think that this has nothing to do with "intelligence" science or understanding.
+After discovering OODA, we might think that this has nothing to do with "intelligence" science or understanding.
 On the contrary this is essential and the core of ALL intelligence.
 Without some variation of this process data might just as well be random drops in an ocean.
 To organize and Act on them is what Intelligence is about.

 Factbook Data Source
 -